chucker/monowasm-regex-poc/README.md

 ## Build and Run

 The repository comes with shell scripts derived from the Mono project.

-They will only work on macOS as is (such as due to the use of `open`), but are rather trivial to adjust (for example, on Windows, you'll want `start` instead).
+It has only been tested on macOS, but will work largely unchanged on Linux and Windows.

 1. [get the Mono/WASM SDK using these instructions](https://github.com/mono/mono/blob/master/sdks/wasm/docs/getting-started/obtain-wasm-sdk.md)
 2. clone this repository in a directory right underneath (such that the SDK is `..`)